 He flinched.
 "Disposable razor blades," he answered.
 "Along with holders, of course."

 "Disposable?
 Meaning what, exactly?"

 "You never have to sharpen your razor again.
-You simply replace the blade with an inexpensive, simple, lightweight, thin strip of tempered steel.
-Our blades are guaranteed to give you a barber-smooth shave, every time!"
+You simply replace the blade with an inexpensive, lightweight, thin strip of tempered steel.
+Our blades are quaranteed to give you a barber-smooth shave, every time!"

 "Well, I've never heard of such a thing.
 Why don't I just sharpen the blade when it goes dull and use it again?"

 He laughed.
 "You can't.
 It's too thin to re-work."
 Matthew Andrew reached into a pocket and Bandee redrew his Colt.